All dogs are vulnerable to parasites. Learning about the risks of parasites can help you protect your dog, yourself, and others.

 03 of 05

-Heartworm infection is a serious condition in dogs that leads to death if untreated.
+Heartworm infection is a serious condition in dogs that can lead to death if untreated.
 In addition, the treatment to rid a dog of adult heartworms is risky to the dog and very expensive for you.
 The best approach is heartworm prevention to kill the tiny heartworm larvae before they mature into dangerous adults.
 Every dog in the US should be on heartworm prevention all year long, regardless of the region.

 04 of 05

 There are a variety of intestinal parasites that your dog can pick up from his environment.
 The "big four" are roundworms, hookworms, whipworms, and tapeworms.
 Tapeworms come from fleas, but the other three are typically contracted after contact with contaminated soil or infected feces.
-They may also be passed on from a mother dog to her puppies.
+Some may also be passed on from a mother dog to her puppies.

 Protect your dog, yourself and your family by following your veterinarian's recommendations for screening and prevention.Continue to 5 of 5 below.